-This third CLM module, led by Dr. Joshua Reichard, covers the basics of leadership, administration, and congregational development, and how to maximize leadership, organization, and resources in various kinds of congregations.
+This third CLM module covers the basics of leadership, administration, and congregational development, and how to maximize leadership, organization, and resources in various kinds of congregations.

 - For this course, participants will need the CLM Downloadable Resource for Module Three.

 - CLM Module 1 and Module 2.
 Please do not enroll in CLM Module 3 if you have not completed CLM Module 1 and 2 online or locally.

 - Check with your pastor, district superintendent, or conference office to make sure these courses are approved by your conference for your certification as a lay minister — each conference is different and some may not accept this course.

 - You must have access to a United Methodist Book of Discipline for this course.

 This course is offered in partnership with the East Ohio Conference of the United Methodist Church and is eligible for 1.0 CEU.